 What roles does Zynga.org play within co.lab?

-Zynga.org and NewSchools Venture Fund are co-founding partners of co.lab.
-In the first year of the program, Zynga.org will provide 100% of co.lab’s funding.
-In addition, Zynga.org provides office space in San Francisco, and also coordinates access to Zynga’s talent and best practices from the commercial games industry for co.lab companies.
-NewSchools Venture Fund provides co.lab with operational oversight and guidance, coordinates partnerships and pilot testing with educators and schools and includes co.lab companies in all activities available to our network of edtech entrepreneurs.
+Zynga.org is a co-founder of co.lab.
+In the initial years of the program, Zynga.org will provide co.lab’s funding.
+In addition, Zynga.org provides office space in San Francisco, and coordinates access to Zynga’s talent and best practices from the commercial games industry for co.lab companies.
+Zynga.org also provides opportunities to pilot games in classrooms, on an as-needed basis, via its relationship with SFUSD.

 Reach Capital provides support in content development, mentoring entrepreneurs on navigating the edtech funding ecosystem including advising them on their fundraising strategies.
 Reach is also responsible for managerial supervision of the program.

 What is your relationship with NewSchools?